-The national supervisory authority should review the measures and update the supervisory plan according to the degree of implementation of these measures.
+The national supervisory authority should review the measures and update the supervisory plan in response to the degree of effectiveness of the supervisory measures as implemented by the undertaking.

-- 2.223.
-The supervisory authority may need to require further actions by the undertaking if the effectiveness of the implemented measures is not satisfactory or if the undertaking fails to carry out the actions at the request of the supervisory authority. - 2.224.
+- 2.222.
+The supervisory authority may need to require further actions by the undertaking if the effectiveness of the implemented measures is not satisfactory or if the undertaking fails to carry out the actions at the request of the supervisory authority. - 2.223.
 The supervisory authority may consider taking progressively more severe measures if the problems with the undertaking worsen.